laanwj/munt/README.md

 ------------
 Many preset patch banks in SysEx (.syx) format can be found for the MT-32, for example at [Quest Studios](http://www.queststudios.com/roland/banks.html).
+Just like the standalone Munt emulator, the LV2 plugin can accept these as inline SysEx events.

 Important
 ----------